 Recruiting new engineers is not something you spend most of your time on, but it’s an important process in your role.
 Make sure you plan your time well so that you manage to schedule candidates and set up interviews on an ongoing basis.

 Usually, it’s because people management is hard.
 No one is born a selfless leader so great at managing others and ready to put people first all the time.
-And being an engineering manager means you’re probably better with data than with people.
+And being an engineering manager means you’re probably better with data than with people, but communication is an important side of the engineering manager’s responsibilities.

 So it takes time and practice to become a good manager, giving the team credit when there’s a victory to celebrate and taking responsibility when there’s been a mistake.